The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation: Validation and performance

-We illustrate the importance of using virtual parallelization via time-dilation.
-This is done by shrinking the time-dilation (set at $168$~ms by PMBO) to the minimum, \ie $20$~ms since this is the execution duration of the ANN per forward pass.
+To verify that the use of virtual parallelization via time-dilation (c.f.
+Supplementary Information) is indeed necessary to obtain our results, we shrink the time-dilation (set to $168$~ms by PMBO) to the minimum, \ie $20$~ms since this is the execution duration of the ANN per forward pass.
 This removes the virtual parallelization, since the same ANN must now be used for each sample.
 Therefore, each step of back-propagation reaches 8 times less far back in time during training.
 The result of this ablation is presented in Table~\ref{tab:results}, row (7).
 The highly deteriorated results illustrate the importance of time-dilation.
 This hints at the relevance of looking relatively far back in time to annotate sleep spindles.